Dependable, Experienced, Knowledgeable

 Allegations of violent criminal conduct in NJ can never be taken lightly, regardless of the type of assault that is alleged.
 While simple assault is treated as a relatively minor violent crime in New Jersey, conviction can still result in up to six months in jail, in addition to monetary fines, community service, and probation.
 Even if you have no prior criminal record and are able to avoid jail time, the conviction for a violent crime like simple assault will unfortunately become a part of your criminal history.
 Your permanent record can then be accessed by potential employers and landlords in the future, even if you are never again accused of a crime.

-If you have been charged with simple assault in Robbinsville, Hamilton, Hightstown, South Brunswick, or anywhere else in New Jersey, contact Aydelotte & Scardella Law LLC to retain experienced legal counsel who will zealously advocate on your behalf.
+If you have been charged with simple assault in Robbinsville, Hamilton, Hightstown, South Brunswick, or anywhere else in New Jersey, contact The Scardella Law Firm LLC to retain experienced legal counsel who will zealously advocate on your behalf.
 We understand the detrimental impact that a criminal conviction can have on your personal and professional life, and we will explore every avenue to negotiate a settlement or even obtain a dismissal in your simple assault case.
 At our office, we are Trenton simple assault lawyers who personally handle each and every case—and our goal is to obtain a “not guilty” verdict or outright dismissal from the prosecutor, rather than encouraging clients to simply plead guilty.

 Penalties for Simple Assault in Hamilton, New Jersey